offbyone/ideas/content/old/general-thoughts/i-live.md

 ---
 Sorta.

 I spent the last week tearing into a fairly complex piece of old code, digging out some poor design decisions and cleaning up the legacy of student programmers past.
-It was\... terrifying.
+It was... terrifying.

 But I've survived, and the world is a better place for it.